African Space Policy & Strategy

 • Gain knowledge in space policymaking, law and governance

-• Gain knowledge about African and international affairs
+• Gain knowledge in space business and organisation

 • Earn a certificate in African Space Policy and Strategy